Why Central Planning by Medical Experts Will Lead to Disaster

 Panic has seldom improved the rationality of decision-making (beyond the “fight or flight” reaction to facing a “man-eater,” when to stop and think means certain death).
 However, much of media coverage has fed panic.
 But the illogical and intemperate media attacks against those questioning the rationality of draconian “solutions” drown out, rather than enable, objective discussion of real tradeoffs.
 And if “Democracy dies in darkness,” as the Washington Post proclaims, we should remember that it does not require total darkness.
 The same conclusion follows when people are kept in the dark about major aspects of the reality they face.

-Boost your vitamin D intake today with Winter Sun Plus now at 50% off!
+Also, make sure to get your boost of zinc and pregnenolone today with The Real Red Pill now at 50% off!